harukodi/skyport/README.md

 - Docker and Docker Compose
 - A VPS with `NET_ADMIN` capability (required for WARP/TUN)

+## Notes

+- **WARP toggle requires `ENABLE_WARP` to be set in `.env`** — if the variable is missing or commented out, the WARP toggle in the web UI will not work.
+This is a known limitation.

 ## Installation

 ### 1. Create directory structure